habitry/medium_posts/_1000words_leaderboards.md

 A great leaderboard should support **relatedness**, the satisfaction you get when you feel understood and liked by people you care about.
 You feel closer to the people you're playing with.
 The opposite of relatedness is feeling rejected and disconnected.

-Finally, a great leaderboard should support **autonomy**, the satisfaction you get when you act with a sense of personal commitment and volition.
+Finally, a great leaderboard should support **autonomy**, the satisfaction you get when you act with a sense of personal commitment and choice.
 The opposite of autonomy is feeling coerced and manipulated.

 Well designed leaderboards promote the satisfaction of competence, relatedness, and autonomy for most users, most of the time, and they don't pit these needs against each other.
 For example, a risk with leaderboards is that they pit competence against relatedness.
-By trying to get us to win in a competition against people we play with, they can satisfy competence at the price of frustrating relatedness.
+By trying to get us to win in a competition against people we play with, they can satisfy competence for a few users at the price of frustrating relatedness for many.

 #### The Mantra: Competence and Connection over Competition